chevereto/v4-docs/guides/docker/README.md

 ```

 * `CHEVERETO_LICENSE_KEY`: Your Chevereto license key (required for the paid edition, leave empty for free edition).
-* `DOMAIN`: The domain/hostame you'll use for spawning Chevereto installations.
+* `DOMAIN`: The FQDN you'll use for spawning Chevereto installations.
 * `EMAIL_HTTPS`: The email to receive HTTPS certificate notifications from Let’s Encrypt.
 * `CLOUDFLARE_*` options: Integration details for CloudFlare.